-The terms "we," "us," "our," "ours," and the "Company" refer collectively to WMG Acquisition Corp. and its consolidated subsidiaries, except where otherwise indicated.
+The Company and Holdings are holding companies that conduct substantially all of their business operations through their subsidiaries.
+The terms "we," "our," "ours," and the "Company" refer collectively to Warner Music Group Corp. and its consolidated subsidiaries, except where otherwise indicated.